Where To Stay in London: Best Areas and hotels

 Southwark

-Southwark is a neighborhood on the south bank of the Thames, which is connected to the north bank via the London Bridge and Tower Bridge.
-It’s a popular tourist hub thanks to the Tate Modern art museum and Shakespeare’s Globe Theatre.
+Southwark is a neighborhood on the south bank of the Thames, with London Bridge and Tower Bridge.
+It’s a popular tourist hub due to the Tate Modern art museum and Shakespeare’s Globe Theatre.

 It’s also home to The Shard, Borough Market, and Butler’s Wharf.
-There are plenty of restaurants and pubs in this area, as well as some nightlife if that’s your thing!
+There are plenty of restaurants and pubs in this area, as well as some nightlife.

-My favorite view of Tower Bridge is in Southwark and it’s a popular spot to take photos too.
-The buildings in this neighborhood are beautiful and full of history!
-With so many attractions brings many people — this is a bustling area, so keep that in mind if you’re looking for a more quiet, cozy area to stay in London.
+My favorite view of Tower Bridge is in Southwark.
+The buildings in this neighborhood are beautiful and full of history.
+With so many attractions brings many people — this is a bustling area, so keep that in mind if you’re looking for a quieter, cozy area to stay in London.

 Where To Stay in Southwark